Senior Research Scientist

 - Wellcome Centre for Integrative Neuroimaging

 - Nuffield Division of Anaesthesia

 My research interests cover anaesthesia, pain and sleep.
-I lead a research programme at the FMRIB Centre using neuroimaging to understand anaesthetic mechanisms.
-We use multimodal neuroimaging techniques such as EEG-MRI to observe the changes in the brain during altered states of consciousness.
+I lead a research programme using multimodal neuroimaging to understand the changes in the brain under anaesthesia and during altered states of consciousness.
 My group is based in the Wellcome Centre for Integrative Neuroimaging at FMRIB.
 I was recently awarded the 2017 National Institute for Academic Anaesthesia (NIAA) Research award.

 Predictive factors under investigation are psychological, anaesthetic, surgical, genetic and hormonal factors as well as those relating to post-operative analgesic management and sleep.
 Identification of the variables that predict the development of persistent post-operative pain will allow interventions in ‘at-risk’ patients to be implemented.